SecureTechware/NRF24-Signal-Interpution/README.md

-﻿# SecureTechware 2.4GHz Channel Sweeper
+﻿# 2.4GHz Channel Sweeper using NRF24 and Arduino

 A lightweight Arduino-based **2.4GHz Channel Sweeper** designed for RF testing, interference analysis, and channel activity verification using the **nRF24L01** module.